92green/unmutable/DOCS.md

 All `pa` functions return an evaluator.
 An evaluator is a function that accepts a value and returns a result.

-* The asterisk indicates functions which only work with `List`s and arrays.
+- * The asterisk indicates functions which only work with `List`s and arrays.
+- ^ The carat indicates functions that are confirmed to work with `Record`s.

 ### Implemented